hsivonen/encoding_rs/README.md

 appear to treat MSRV changes as semver-breaking, so it would be useless for this crate to treat MSRV changes as semver-breaking.

-As of 2024-11-01, MSRV appears to be Rust 1.40.0 for using the crate and 1.42.0 for doc tests to pass without errors about the global allocator.
+Furthermore, enabling the `simd-accel` feature may further constrain the compatible Rust versions.

-With the `simd-accel` feature, the MSRV is even higher.
+Currently, the MSRV is 1.88 with or without `simd-accel`, which is older than Firefox's MSRV.

 ## Compatibility with rust-encoding